 The time . . .”

-Reaching into the mesh pocket on the side of the tent I grab my GPS.
-I left my watch at home, In the freezer . . . another story.
+Reaching into the mesh pocket on the side of the tent, I grab my GPS.
+I left my watch at home, in the freezer . . . another story.
 Tapping the tent wall with my hand dislodges the frost built up on the tent sides.
 The tiny ice particles slowly rain down on my face.

 The aurora is out.
 It’s time to get up.
 This is what I’m here for.
 Get up!

-Not long after midnight I was awake and found some aurora in the sky.
+Not long after midnight, I was awake and found some aurora in the sky.

 Feeling pretty tired and cold, I retreated back into my tent after about 40 minutes.
 Nothing seemed to be changing with the northern lights and it’s not like I could check data online or anything, so I figured I’d get some rest for the next day.

-Every step was up to my waist in snow.
+Every step was up to my waist in the snow.
 I abandoned the sled to blaze a path a few times.
-At 3 in the afternoon I made the decision to turn back.
+At 3 in the afternoon, I made the decision to turn back.
 If I could have stayed an extra day or two, I would have spent the night there and tried to push my way to the top in the morning when the snow was firm.
-Since I didn’t have enough time (or food and fuel) I decided to turn back to one of the other spots I had marked with a good view of the valley.
+I didn’t have enough time (or food and fuel).
+Therefore, I decided to return to one of the other spots I had marked with a good view of the valley.